admin6086/stocking-trading/README.md

 - F1 score

 Chronological splitting is used instead of random row splitting to reduce look-ahead bias in the time-series setting.

-## Notes

-- The CNN, ResNet, and ViT-inspired models are global models trained across many tickers.
-- Each ticker is mapped to a numerical ID and passed through an embedding layer.
-- The same `ticker_to_id` mapping must be used during training, evaluation, and inference.
-- New tickers that were not seen during training will not have learned ticker embeddings.
-- To refresh predictions, update the ticker CSV files in `data/` and rerun `main.py`.

-## Disclaimer

-This repository is for research and learning purposes only.
-The outputs should not be interpreted as investment advice, trading recommendations, or guaranteed market signals.